 Study the top portion of the market depth image at right and note that when this screenshot was taken, the last BHP trade took place on Thursday 24 June 2021 at 3:36pm.
 At that stage in the day’s trading session the last trade took place at 47.605, and the session’s Open, High and Low prices for the session to date are shown there, as well as the number of Trades and the Volume in the session up to the minute.

-In this image, firstly notice that the last traded price shown in the top left corner was $47.605 – that’s right, $47.60 plus a half a cent.
+In this image, firstly notice that the last traded price shown in the top left corner was $47.605 for each share – that’s right, $47.60 plus a half a cent.
 That is, 47 dollars and 60 and a half cents (this can be done for some stocks under some circumstances).
-Now note that the first line in the table shows 8 potential Buyers bidding to buy a total Quantity of 776 shares at $47.60, while there are 17 potential Sellers offering to sell a total of 921 shares at $47.61.
+Now note that the first line in the table shows 8 potential Buyers bidding to buy a total Quantity of 776 shares at $47.60 each, while there are 17 potential Sellers offering to sell a total of 921 shares at $47.61 each.

 This is essentially an auction process.
-If there is no match between the Buyers and Sellers, then no trade will happen and this market depth table will not change – and this does happen for hundreds of stocks on the ASX.
+If there is no match between the Buyers and Sellers, then no trade will happen and this market depth table will not change – and this does happen for hundreds of stocks on the ASX on a daily basis.
 If the trading is vigorous, and there are matching Bid and Ask prices then this table will change to reflect the changed information.
 A 12-second video of the market depth in action for a large blue chip and very liquid stock is shown at the bottom of this KnowledgeBase entry.

 The Market Depth ribbon